vsbron/course-react2024-the-wild-oasis/README.md

 - Form handled and validated with React Hook Form;
 - Data lists are divided and prefetched by React Query library;
 - Add/Edit/Delete Cabin form is built as a Modal using Compound Component Pattern;
+- React Error Boundary was added to catch render errors;

 ## Live version